Visiting Milford Sound with kids

 I’m embarassed.
 As a New Zealander, all my life I’ve seen beautiful photos of tourists visiting Milford Sound – but I’ve never been!

 It must surely be one of our country’s most iconic sites?!

-Well, now we’ve been.
-And, I can see what all the fuss is about.
+It is without doubt one of New Zealand’s most spectacular natural attractions.
 Rudyard Kipling famously described it as one of the wonders of the world.
-It is without doubt one of New Zealand’s most spectacular natural attractions.

 Stirling Falls, Milford Sound in winter.